2008 Summer Olympics Parade of Nations: Parade order

-Brunei (文莱) was excluded from the Games by the IOC shortly before the Opening Ceremony as no athletes had been registered.
+Brunei (文莱 (Wénlái)) was excluded from the Games by the IOC shortly before the Opening Ceremony as no athletes had been registered.
 One of the published lists of flag bearers was later edited to note this.
 Brunei athletes would have originally marched 36th between Uzbekistan and Barbados.

 List

 The following is a list of each country's flag bearer.
 The list is sorted by the sequence that each nation appeared in the parade of nations.
 The names are given in their official designations by the IOC, and the Chinese names follow their official designations by the Beijing Organizing Committee for the Olympic Games.